-The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) mandated that the competitive bidding program (CBP) for DME, prosthetics, orthotics, and related supplies be phased in, starting in 2008.
 The first round of competitions took place, and contracts were awarded, effective July 1, 2008.
 However, the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) terminated the contracts awarded in the first round and required CMS to rebid the competition.
-To offset the cost of delaying the program, the fee schedule amounts for selected items were reduced by 9.5 percent nationwide in 2009.

 In 2011, CMS rebid the canceled round; that round was known as "Round 1 rebid" (Figure 1).
 CMS has conducted two additional rounds of competitions (i.e., "recompetes") in the same Round 1 areas.
 These rounds are referred to as "Round 1 recompete" and "Round 1 2017."
 CMS also conducted competitions in additional areas beginning in July 2013, referred to as "Round 2" and "Round 2 recompete."
-CMS also implemented the National Mail-Order Program for diabetes testing supplies in July 2013.
+In addition, CMS implemented the National Mail-Order Program for diabetes testing supplies in July 2013.
 As the name implies, this competition covered the entire country, including both urban and rural areas, but applied only to diabetes testing supplies purchased on a mail-order basis.

 All rounds of the CBP expired on December 31, 2018.
 In 2019 and 2020, there was a temporary gap period during which no rounds of competitive bidding were active.
 Beginning in 2021, CMS proposed adding multiple new product categories to the CBP and combining Rounds 1 and 2 into one round referred to as "Round 2021."
-However, before the round was implemented, CMS removed all but two product categories, both of which had not previously been included in competitive bidding-off-the-shelf (OTS) back braces and OTS knee braces.
-In addition, to date, CMS has not proposed a new round for the National Mail-Order Program for diabetes testing supplies.
+However, before the round was implemented, CMS removed all but two product categories, both of which had not previously been included in competitive bidding-off-theshelf (OTS) back braces and OTS knee braces.
+To date, CMS has not proposed a new round for the National Mail-Order Program for diabetes testing supplies.

-During the temporary gap period (2019 and 2020) and in 2021 (for products not included in Round 2021), CMS allowed any willing supplier to furnish DME products in former competitive bidding areas (CBAs) on a fee schedule basis.
-For products formerly included in the CBP,
+During the temporary gap period (2019 and 2020) and in 2021 and 2022 (for products not included in Round 2021), CMS allowed any willing supplier to furnish DME